Jacksonville Restraining Order Lawyer

 Step 1: File the Petition

 Go to the Duval County Clerk of Courts, Domestic Violence Department, located at 501 West Adams Street, Room 2409, Jacksonville, FL 32202.
-The office is open 8 AM to 4 PM, Monday through Friday.
-Phone: (904) 255-2210.
-[6] There is no filing fee for any type of injunction for protection.
+The office is open 8 AM to 5 PM, Monday through Friday, and accepts new petitions until 4 PM.
+Phone: (904) 255-2210.[6]
+There is no filing fee for any type of injunction for protection.

 You’ll need the respondent’s full name and an address where they can be served.
 A clerk’s office staff member can help you complete the required forms.